aczaldivar/MP1-TicTacToe/README.md

 o	Players will click on a selected box.
 	The animation will show after the click.
 Create a loop for each player to alternate turns.
-•	One turn per player
+•	One turn per player (player vs. computer)
 •	Each player selects a box.
 Alternating turns.
 •	For each player: prevent selecting a box no more than once.
 If 3 “O”s or 3 “X”s match linearly (or diagonally) the first player wins.